Overview

 by Emeritus Prof. Jens Sparsø, Technical University of Denmark

 This lecture introduces asynchronous circuits, which are digital circuits that operate without a global clock.
+Unlike synchronous circuits, which rely on a central clock signal to coordinate operations, asynchronous circuits use local handshaking and data-driven control mechanisms.
 This class of circuits can lead to advantages in terms of power efficiency, performance, and robustness compared to traditional synchronous designs.

 Other activities